artemnovichkov/blog/content/posts/spoiler-view.md

     }

     func updateUIView(_ uiView: EmitterView, context: Context) {
-        uiView.layer.emitterPosition = .init(x: size.width / 2,
-                                             y: size.height / 2)
+        if isOn {
-        uiView.layer.emitterSize = size
+            uiView.layer.beginTime = CACurrentMediaTime()
         }
+        uiView.layer.birthRate = isOn ?
+1 : 0
     }
+}
 ```

-The `size` property in `SpoilerView` is used to set the size of the emitter for the particle effect.
-It's required to set and we can update it in `updateUIView` in case of layout changes.
+The `isOn` property in `SpoilerView` is used to change visibility of the particle effect via `birthRate` property.
 Of course, we can move all constants to the properties as well, but we hardcode it to simplify the example.

 ## Modifiers and extensions